FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 .............

-The logic provided by the SMT solver is multi-sorted: the sorts provide a kind of simple type system for the logic, ensuring, e.g., that terms from two different sorts can never be equal.
+The logic provided by the SMT solver is multi-sorted: the sorts provide a simple type system for the logic, ensuring, e.g., that terms from two different sorts can never be equal.
 However, F*'s encoding to SMT (mostly) uses just a single sort: every pure (or ghost) F* term is encoded to the SMT solver as an instance of an uninterpreted SMT sort called ``Term``.
 This allows the encoding to be very general, handling F*'s much richer type system, rather than trying to map F*'s complex type system into the much simpler type system of SMT sorts.

 Booleans